 This doesn’t happen.
 Ever.
 You’ll have just as much success trying to change a rattlesnake into a golden retriever.

 Recently, a man emailed to inquire about couples counseling with his wife whom he believes is likely NPD.
 He explained he’s looking for a therapist “to convince his wife to be a good person.”
 I explained that neither counseling nor life work that way.
 He didn’t want to hear it.
 If a 40-something year old woman or man doesn’t understand that it’s not okay to be an asshole and doesn’t care how their behavior impacts those closest to them, there’s nothing I nor anyone else can do about it.
 I’m a psychologist, not a magician.

 Some characterologically disordered individuals are high-functioning.
-That doesn’t mean they’re not every bit as toxic as their low-functioning counterparts (obvious human train wrecks).
-It means they’re better able to wear the mask of normalcy (being decent human beings) for longer periods of time when it suits them.
+That doesn’t mean they’re not every bit as toxic as their low-functioning counterparts (i.e., the obvious human train wrecks).
+It means they’re better able to wear the mask of normalcy (i.e., being decent human beings) for longer periods of time when it suits them.
 For example, when they’re seeking social approval or are in the early love bombing or idealization stage of a relationship.
-Think Dr. Jekyll and Mr. Hyde.
+Think Jekyll and Hyde.

 Non-codependent people may get involved with the personality disordered, but they’re much quicker to end the relationship and less likely to agonize about ending it once the narcissist removes her or his human suit and reveals the alien lizard creature that lurks within.
 Here’s the difference:

 Healthy Hal: I stopped seeing that woman I met on Tinder.
-She interrogated me about my female friends on Facebook and wanted to know why I hadn’t changed my relationship status yet on our third date.
+She interrogated me about my female friends on Facebook and wanted to know why I hadn’t changed my relationship status yet on our second date.
 Psycho.

 Codependent Connie: He says he doesn’t want a committed relationship, but I think he’s just afraid of intimacy because he’s been burned so many times.
 I try not to take it personally when he says he’ll call and doesn’t or shows up at my place at 2am after a night of drinking.
 He just doesn’t know what it’s like to be with a woman who really loves him.
+He’ll change.

 Healthy people don’t tolerate abuse and call it love.
 Healthy people don’t want to have relationships with children in adult bodies.
 Healthy people don’t tolerate being manipulated and exploited and think it’s okay or normal.
 Healthy people don’t stay in relationships out of fear, obligation and guilt.
-Codependent people do.
+Codependent and trauma bonded people do.

 So what’s going on in the Codependent – Personality Disordered pairing?